-- Further, this contemplation becomes like a Self-Enquiry in which Beauty is a Self-reflection.
+- Further, this contemplation becomes like a Self-Inquiry in which Beauty is a Self-reflection.
 You contemplate the very origin of beauty.
 The overwhelming sense of perfection brings the consciousness of a unique space, both inside and outside.
 You come to the Heart of Beauty, which is the Spiritual Heart.
 According to Plato, this Divine Beauty, beyond forms, is identical to supreme Goodness.
 Can you feel it?
 According to him, behind all forms animated by beauty, there is eternal love, like a subtle light which is the very source of all visible light.
 Open yourself to recognize this omnipresent and eternal Love of the Heart.
 You and your partner are no longer two different beings.
 There is only emptiness and beauty.
-No individual characteristics are perceived any more, and, still, there is so much beauty.
+No individual characteristics are perceived anymore, and, still, there is so much beauty.

-- At the end, let this Beauty of the Heart guide you to express this reciprocal adoration and sense of Oneness by performing any gesture that inspires you (it may be bowing to the ground, etc.).
+- In the end, let this Beauty of the Heart guide you to express this reciprocal adoration and sense of Oneness by performing any gesture that inspires you (it may be bowing to the ground, etc.).